 Whether the source of your stress is physical, chemical or emotional, holy basil could help you to banish it.
 Holy basil, or Tulsi in Hindu language, meaning ‘the incomparable one’, was reported by the Journal of Ayurveda and Integrative Medicine to have antidepressant qualities comparable to prescription antidepressant drugs.

 People who drank Tulsi tea every day reported feeling happier, less anxious and more sociable.
 Furthermore, they experienced increased libido, reduced mental fog and improved memory.
 Studies in animals have shown improved speed and stamina, and enhanced metabolism when supplementing with Tulsi.

 Ayurvedic practitioners recommend that you steep the leaves in boiling water and consume the adaptogen as a tea (the act of which can be soothing and meditative in itself), but be warned the leaves are fairly bitter.
 If you don’t enjoy the taste then you can take Tulsi in capsule form.

 Learning to manage stress can feel like a challenge in itself due to the copious and conflicting information available and, ironically, can lead to more stress and anxiety that ‘you’re not doing it right’.
 By supplementing with LYMA you can’t go wrong.
-Our eight peer-reviewed patented ingredients are in a class of their own.
-Formulated by the best in the business, and with your health in mind, LYMA can help you to beat stress and anxiety once and for all.
+Our combination of peer-reviewed patented ingredients are in a class of their own.
+Formulated by the best in the business, and with your health in mind, the nootropics included in LYMA can help you to beat stress and anxiety once and for all.
 LYMA is here to help you experience life in balance, and to allow you to thrive when you need it most.